Racial Justice Fund

 Trips outside of Muscatine County are not traditionally funded.

 The Granting Committee may investigate your proposal to ensure its validity or gain additional information.
-(It’s wise to submit prior to the deadline which leaves time to procure more information if needed.)
+Applications must be received by the deadline date noted on the online grant application.

 As a grant recipient, you will be required to provide a final report, send digital photos, and submit receipts to prove your expenditures.